windwish/SwBuilder/README.md

-SwBuilder - Static Website Builder
+SW Builder - Static Website Builder
 ====

 SwBuilder (Static Website Builder) is a SConstruct script to build static webpages from page contents, partials and templates.
-It works mainly by substituting page contents and partials into templates, so you don't need to update every page when you modify your template or partials.
+It works mainly by substituting page contents and partials in the templates, so you don't need to update each and every page when you modify your templates or partials.

 Features
 ----